kevinkre/InspireMusic/README.md

 <a name="Highligts"></a>
 ## Highlights
 **InspireMusic** focuses on music generation, song generation and audio generation.
-- A unified framework for music/song/audio genereation.
+- A unified framework for music/song/audio generation.
 - Controllable with text prompts, music genres, music structures, etc.
 - Convenient Fine-tuning and Inference: Provide convenient fine-tuning and inference scripts and strategies, allowing users to easily their music generation models.
 - High audio quality.